Tuesday, 1 April 2014

 It's possible that from a very young age you were taught that marriage is a right of passage and you don't become an adult or a woman until you get married. (drphil.com Do people really think a rite of passage is a “right of passage”, and is some kind of human or legal right?)

 I notice bottled glass windows (a telltale sign of a former pub) on some far flung London private house.
-(New York Times It's bottle glass – the panes were originally made from the bottoms of bottles.
+(New York Times It's "bottle glass" because the panes look like bottle bottoms, but it was just a method of producing a flatt(ish) pane of glass.
 Common in the 1820s for shop windows, and revived in the 1920s.)

 Fashion writers will use "crochet knit" for practically anything – including embroidery on net.
 (Neither crochet nor knitted.
 Knitting with holes is still knitting.)